zephyrproject-rtos/trusted-firmware-m/docs/technical_references/design_docs/profiles/tfm_profile_small.rst

 The following commands build Profile Small without test cases on **AN521** with build type **MinSizeRel**, built by **Armclang**.
-Library model is selected by default.
+SFN model is selected by default.

 .. code-block:: bash